-How is child pornography defined by UK law?
+What is child pornography when defined by UK law?

-UK law defines child pornography as indecent images of children – those aged under 18.
+UK law defines child pornography as indecent images of children under the age of 18.
 Such images do not have to show the subject being sexually assaulted or molested – if a child is naked and the image is emphasising their genitals or involves provocative posing, this can be classified as indecent.

 What makes an image indecent under UK law?